 Sizes tend to be somewhat inconsistent, and they may run too tight or too long.
 A bit sheer if the fit is too tight.

 Have you ever spent time in a pair of comfy yoga pants?
 If not, you could be missing out.
 Yoga pants aren't just for yoga class anymore.
-Women wear them to the store, the gym, even out to brunch.
+People wear them to the store, to lounge at home, and even out to brunch.
 Of course, the original intent of the yoga pant — to accommodate the body during yoga and other physical activities — remains key, and that's what we'll focus on in this review.

 If you're in the market for a new pair of yoga pants, you have some choices to make.